 1905 - 1909 Everyday Outfit

 An everyday Edwardian ensemble for picnics and outdoor costume gatherings.
 The skirt and blouse, described below, are accessorized with my round belt and hat.
 The foundation layers consist of corset girdle, yoke petticoat, modern bra, and bum pad.
 It's very comfortable for an all-day event.
 An S-bend corset would also be appropriate with this outfit.
 But I suspect there'd be little point in building one.
-I just faked an S-bend stance in the fourth photo below.
 For better or for worse, I think my silhouette looks about as authentic as the clothing and hair.
 Everything is relative.
 I have justifications!

 Blouse (July - August 2011)